ucrcsedept/course-support/containers/cs265a/README.md

 ### How to obtain help

 Your TA and instructor can assist with issues related to your code and assignments.
 For errors related to the container, please follow the troubleshooting steps above first.
-If those don't work, please send email to the CSE IT staff - systems [at] cs.ucr.edu, and please CC your instructor when you do so.
+If those do not work, please send email to the CSE IT staff - systems [at] cs.ucr.edu, and please CC your instructor when you do so.
 When you do so, clearly describe the issue and provide a screenshot for troubleshooting purposes.